Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

   strings->setAllEdgeValue("first");
   meta->setAllNodeValue(graph); //an existing graph

-Following is the display (in the tulip GUI) of the list of a node associated values for the properties previously created :
+Following is the display (in the tulip GUI) of the list of a node associated values for the properties previously created:

 .. image:: _images/tuto_003_properties_1.png
     :width: 600